ummel/fusionData/README.md

 ```

     # A tibble: 6 × 8
       survey vintage respondent variable  description    values          type      n
       <chr>  <chr>   <chr>      <chr>     <chr>          <chr>           <chr> <int>
-    1 RECS   2015    H          adqinsul  Level of ins… [Not insulated]… ord    5686
+    1 RECS   2015    H          adqinsul  Level of insu… [Not insulated… ord    5686
-    2 RECS   2015    H          agecdryer Age of cloth… [No clothes dry… ord    5686
+    2 RECS   2015    H          agecdryer Age of clothe… [No clothes dr… ord    5686
-    3 RECS   2015    H          agecenac  Age of centr… [No central air… ord    5686
+    3 RECS   2015    H          agecenac  Age of centra… [No central ai… ord    5686
-    4 RECS   2015    H          agecwash  Age of cloth… [No clothes was… ord    5686
+    4 RECS   2015    H          agecwash  Age of clothe… [No clothes wa… ord    5686
-    5 RECS   2015    H          agedw     Age of dishw… [No dishwasher]… ord    5686
+    5 RECS   2015    H          agedw     Age of dishwa… [No dishwasher… ord    5686
-    6 RECS   2015    H          agefrzr   Age of most-… [No freezer], [… ord    5686
+    6 RECS   2015    H          agefrzr   Age of most-u… [No freezer], … ord    5686

 In practice, there is no reason for a typical user to ever open a
 survey’s dictionary file.
 The preferred and much more useful way to
-explore survey metadata and variable descriptions is described in the
+explore survey metadata and variable descriptions is via the
-next section.
+`universe()` function described in the next section.

+*As of August 2021, American Community Survey (ACS) microdata has been
+ingested for 2015 and 2019.* It is expected that additional vintages
+will eventually be added to allow temporal alignment with the further
+vintages of donor surveys.
+The .R scripts used to process the 2015 and
+2019 ACS microdata can serve as templates for ingesting other vintages.

 ## Document variables

 The previous section showed how and where a survey’s “dictionary.rds”
 file(s) are created.
 Whenever a dictionary file is added or updated, it
-is necessary to run the `compileDictionary()` function to compile the
+is necessary to run the `compileDictionary()` function to compile all of
-individual survey dictionaries into a single “universal” dictionary.
-The
+fusionData’s individual survey dictionaries into a single “universal”
-usage is straightforward:
+dictionary.
+The usage is straightforward:

 ``` r
 compileDictionary()